gnolang/blog/posts/2025-05-12_kernel_realm/README.md

 Let's explore the analogy between Gno and operating systems.

-In computers, the role of the operating system is to isolate each process from each other, for memory integrity and security, and to control access to system resources, including time sharing access to CPU.
-It also let processes to communicate with others, or externally through the network.
+In computers, the role of the operating system is to isolate each process from the others, for memory integrity and security, and to control access to system resources, including time sharing access to the CPU.
+It also lets processes communicate with others, or externally through the network.

-The operating system provides those capabilities through the kernel, which execute system calls.
+The operating system provides those capabilities through the kernel, which executes system calls.
 When invoked by a user process,  the kernel switches the CPU into a priviledged mode, to perform the services outside user reach.
 Each resource located outside of the process private user memory must be manipulated through system calls, under the strict supervision of the kernel, which acts as